blacklanternsecurity/bbot/docs/modules/custom_yara_rules.md

 # Custom Yara Rules

 ### Overview
-Though the `excavate` internal module, BBOT supports searching through HTTP response data using custom YARA rules.
+Through the `excavate` internal module, BBOT supports searching through HTTP response data using custom YARA rules.

 This feature can be utilized with the command line option `--custom-yara-rules` or `-cy`, followed by a file containing the YARA rules.